aratinau/doctrine-collections/README.md

 Next, look at the configuration and make any adjustments you need (like `database_password`).

-**Download Composer dependencies**

-Make sure you have [Composer installed](https://getcomposer.org/download/) and then run:

 ```
 composer install
 ```

-You may alternatively need to run `php composer.phar install`, depending on how you installed Composer.

 **Setup the Database**